 Skip to contents

-Static tiles
+Static map tiles

 This example shows how to combine multiple tiles in a static map.
 We focus on layers provided by La Rioja’s Infraestructura de Datos Espaciales (IDERioja).